Motorcycle wheels throw up dust and grime as we ride. Lots of it ends up on our chains and in our sprockets.

 The E System is Scottoiler’s full-fat, feature-complete chain oiler system with a digital display giving feedback on ambient temperature, oil flow and reservoir level.

-The E System is best wired directly to your battery so that it boots up on ignition and goes to sleep when you turn the engine off.
+The E System is best wired directly to your battery, so it boots up on ignition and goes to sleep when you turn the engine off.

 - Feature complete